 We worked hard to find the best telescopes for kids, and we hope you find one that works for the young astronomer in your life.

 Celestron: A veteran in the telescope optics business, Celestron has been offering skywatchers quality instruments since the 1960s and, in 1987, developed the first computerized observatory-class telescope (a battery-operated version followed in 1996).
-Celestron telescopes have flown on a NASA space shuttle, and its NexStar SE appeared on the CBS comedy "The Big Bang Theory."
+Celestron telescopes have flown on a NASA space shuttle, and the company's NexStar SE appeared on the CBS comedy "The Big Bang Theory."
 In 2014, Celestron unveiled the Cosmos 90GT WiFi Telescope, the first Wi-Fi–operated telescope for amateur astronomy that can be controlled via the Cosmos Celestron Navigator app for iPhone, iPad and Android devices.
 For more information on Celestron's telescopes, visit: http://www.celestron.com/.

 Meade Instruments: Meade Instruments has been building high-quality optics for telescopes, binoculars and solar telescopes since 1972, and offers a wide variety of instruments.
-They range from simple refractors like the Infinity 50mm Altazimuth Refractor ($49.95) for beginner skywatchers to ultra-advanced tools like the LX850-ACF Telescope with StarLock ($9,999) for expert astrophotographers.
+These range from simple refractors like the Infinity 50mm Altazimuth Refractor ($49.95) for beginner skywatchers to ultra-advanced tools like the LX850-ACF Telescope with StarLock ($9,999) for expert astrophotographers.
 To learn more about Meade telescopes, visit: http://www.meade.com/.

 Thames & Kosmos: Founded in 2001, Thames & Kosmos provides a wide variety of science- and education-themed kits for kids of all ages.
-Currently, the company offers more than 120 science and experiment kits across 13 different subjects, ranging from astronomy and physics to construction, ignition and alternative energy.
+The company offers more than 120 science and experiment kits across 13 different subjects, ranging from astronomy and physics to construction, ignition and alternative energy.
 While the TK1 Telescope and Astronomy Kit is new for 2015, Thames & Kosmos also has an in-depth Scope Constructor Science Kit that offers a multitude of ways for kids to build their own binoculars, spotting scopes and telescopes.
-For more on Thames & Kosmos, visit: http://thameskosmos.com/index.html
+For more on Thames & Kosmos, visit: http://thameskosmos.com/index.html.